stefanwille/crystal-redis/examples/publish-subscribe/README.md

 $ crystal run examples/publish-subscribe/publish.cr
 ```

-Now, when you type a message into the prompt of one of the publishers, it will
+Now when you type a message in the prompt of one of the publishers, it will
 send it to all of the subscribers.

+More information on Redis publish/subscribe is available here: http://redis.io/topics/pubsub